flytegg/hangar-wrapper/README.md

 Contributions are always welcome.
 Please open a pull request and try to maintain a similar code quality and style.
 The team at [Flyte](https://flyte.gg) is working on supporting new endpoints and keeping up with Hangar's changing API.

-If you have no coding knowledge, you can contribute by raising an issue.
+If you have no coding knowledge you can contribute by raising an issue.

-## Authors
+## Author

 This framework was made as an open source tool for [Flyte](https://flyte.gg) and the wider community.